Lattice-Data/checkfiles/cdk/README.md

 AWS Step Functions is a serverless workflow service that lets you coordinate multiple AWS services into business-critical applications.
 For Checkfiles, it:

 - Orchestrates the file validation process
-- Manages scaling based on workload
+- Manages scaling based on number of files to be validated
-- Provides visual monitoring of the validation workflow
 - Handles error conditions automatically
 - Provides detailed logs and metrics